nus-cs2103-AY1920S1/duke/README.md

 ## Prerequisites
 1. Have Java installed on your computer.

-2. Create a folder called `data` in the same directory in which you save the jar file for the application for data storage and processing.
+2) Create a folder called `data` in the same directory in which you save the jar file for the application for data storage and processing. <br/> Do also make sure that there is a `tasks.txt` Text Document file inside the folder!

 ![Storage Prerequisite](docs/Storage%20Prerequisite.png)